All Episodes

 I would think so.

-I would agree there too.
+I would agree there, too.

-I mean, I think what's your hunch, though?
+What's your hunch, though?

 I don't know if they'll be able to get past the Colts.